ComputeCanada/molmodsim-amber-md-lesson/_episodes/13-Running_Simulations.md

 ### Energy minimization.
 Before simulating a system we need to relax it.
 Any atomic clashes must be resolved, and potential energy minimized to avoid unphysically large forces that can crash a simulation.

+{: .instructor_notes}
 The general minimization strategy is first to restrict all solute atoms with the experimental coordinates and relax all atoms that were added. (solvent, ions and missing fragments).
 This will help to stabilize the native conformation.
 There are no strict rules defining how many minimization steps are necessary.
 The choice will depend on the composition of a simulation system.
 For a big systems with a large amount of missing residues it is safer to carry out several minimization steps gradually releasing restraints.
 For example, you can first relax only solvent and ions, then lipid bilayer (if this is a membrane protein), then added fragments, then the original protein side-chains.
 Having more steps may be unnecessary, but it will not cause any problems.
+{: .instructor_notes}

+{: .self_study_text}
+- it is safer to carry out several minimization steps gradually releasing restraints.
+{: .self_study_text}

-We could do a two a two stage minimization.
+For example, we could do a two stage minimization.
 In the first stage we restrain all original atoms.
 In the second stage we restrain only the original backbone atoms.
 Our example protein is very small and we have limited time, so we skip the first step and restrain only protein backbone.

 ~~~
 cd ~/workshop/pdb/1RGG/AMBER/1_minimization